gdiet/backup/README.md

 ## Status Of The DedupFS Software

 DedupFS is provided "as is", without any warranty.
 That being said, I use DedupFS since 2018 for backing up my private files.
-Mid 2021 my backup repository contains 2.9 Million files/folders with 500.000 file contents stored comprising 1.5 TB of data.
+Mid-2021 my backup repository contains 2.9 Million files/folders with 500.000 file contents stored comprising 1.5 TB of data.
 The largest file stored has a size of about 7.5 GB.

 Summary: For my personal use it is mature.
 Decide for yourself.